-For the record: he's 38 years-old.
+For the record: he's 38 years old.

 The best way to get a response from someone you're interested in on Instagram is to simply ask them a question, according to Mae Karwowski, social media marketing expert and founder and CEO of Obvious.ly.
 "Comment on the content of someone's photo in a nice, non-aggressive way," she advises.
 "Make the comment a question about what is happening in the photo, not that person's looks.
 Remember, you are trying to start a dialogue," she adds.

-Overall, Karwowski has one all-encompassing rule for Instagram flirting.
-“Drop a hint once and then drop it, especially if you do not know the person IRL.
-Repetitive comments, likes and other actions expressing interests do not count as actual flirting,” she says.
+Overall, Karwowski has one all-encompassing rule for Instagram flirting: "Drop a hint once and then drop it, especially if you do not know the person," she advises.
+"Repetitive comments, likes, and other actions expressing interests do not count as actual flirting."
 If they don't take the hint, move on or seek out a more straightforward way to let them know you're interested, like calling to ask them on a date.